-Lockheed Martin Vulnerability Disclosure Policy
+Lockheed Martin Vulnerability Disclosure Program

 We take the security of our systems, assets, products, and platforms seriously, and we value the security community.
-The disclosure of security vulnerabilities helps us ensure the security and privacy of our users.
-If you believe you have found a vulnerability in a Lockheed Martin system, asset, product, or platform, please submit the vulnerability information to Lockheed Martin through a communication method described below.
+The disclosure of security vulnerabilities and issues helps us ensure the security and privacy of our users.
+If you believe you have found a vulnerability in a Lockheed Martin public-facing system, asset, product, or platform, please submit the vulnerability information to Lockheed Martin through a communication method described below.

 How to report a security vulnerability?

-If you believe you have found a security vulnerability in one of our systems, assets, products, or platforms please send it to us by emailing firstname.lastname@example.org.
+If you believe you have found a security vulnerability in one of our public-facing systems, assets, products, or platforms please send it to us by emailing firstname.lastname@example.org.
 Please include the following details with your report:

 - Your contact information.